rogerjdeangelis/utl_scoring_100_million_in_9_seconds/README.md

 # utl_scoring_100_million_in_9_seconds
+Data analytics.
+Macine learning.
 Scoring 100 million records in 9 seconds not 2-3 hrs

     ```  Scoring 100 million records in 8.5 seconds not 2-3 hours  ```
     ```    ```